CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases: 'create network policy', 'configure firewall rules', 'restrict pod communication', 'setup ingress/egress rules'.
-These are terms users would naturally say when needing this skill.
+Includes highly natural trigger phrases users would actually say: 'create network policy', 'configure firewall rules', 'restrict pod communication', 'setup ingress/egress rules'.
+These cover common variations of how users would request this functionality.

 3 / 3